 Follow the steps in the wizard and choose the source for the collection.
 In this case, we’ve selected Twitter as the source.

-Let’s pin a tweet that we want seen first by potential clients and employers.
+Let’s pin a tweet that we want potential clients and employers to see first.

 This is how it will look once pinned.